marcin10lw/Huddle-react/README.md

 As always this was an excellent learning opportunity in which I could improve making responsive design and using Font Awesome with Styled Components.

+## Challenges

+Users should be able to:

+    - View the optimal layout for the site depending on their device's screen size
+    - See hover states for all interactive elements on the page
+    - See page animations on scroll

 ## Technologies used

     -React